andrew/ultimate-awesome/README.md

 - [awesome-language-learning](https://github.com/Vuizur/awesome-language-learning) - A curated list of amazing projects that help you learn languages.
 - [awesome-functional-css](https://github.com/winkerVSbecks/awesome-functional-css) - A collection of awesome things regarding functional CSS.
 - [awesome-text-style-transfer](https://github.com/yd1996/awesome-text-style-transfer) - A list of resources about Text Style Transfer.
+- [awesome-human-visual-attention](https://github.com/aimagelab/awesome-human-visual-attention) - This repository contains a curated list of research papers and resources focusing on saliency and scanpath prediction, human attention, human visual search.
 - [awesome-programming-humor](https://github.com/alichtman/awesome-programming-humor) - Awesome software, subreddits, websites, and other cool stuff that programmers would find funny.
 - [awesome-haskell-videos](https://github.com/andys8/awesome-haskell-videos) - A collection of awesome Haskell videos.
 Inspired by awesome projects line.
 - [awesome-chip](https://github.com/bartjakobs/awesome-chip) - A curated list of awesome CHIP related projects.
 Many of the links are down :(.